Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 For example, using a child-like font would make sense if you specialize in child dentistry.
 If you specialize in dentures or implants, your font or design should speak to an older audience.

 Kuhio Pediatric Dental’s logo is a great example of an “appropriate” logo.
-It uses two playful fish for the logo design to reflect the practice’s location (Kauai), and their target audience (children).
+It uses two playful fish for the logo design to reflect the practice’s location (Kauai) and its target audience (children).

 8. It’s Timeless